mladimatija/strava-bulk-photo-export/README.md

 **On a single-activity page**, the same toolbar mounts beneath the photo thumbnails inside `#activity-photos-container`, with Select-all and the count widget omitted because the activity is implicit from the URL.
 The bulk button starts enabled and is labelled Download photos.
 One click downloads every photo from the current activity as `strava_media_<activity-id>.zip`, with the status message dropping onto its own row beneath the controls so a long "Saved 12 photos…" never gets clipped.

-**On every page**, activities with no photos are skipped silently - no empty folders, no noise.
+**On every page**, activities with no photos are skipped silently - no empty folders.
 The toolbar surfaces a `No photos found` warning when none of the selected activities have any media, and a partial-success `Saved N items, skipped M (reason)` warning when some photo fetches fail while others succeed.

 Everything else - search, sport filter, date filter, sort, pagination - is Strava's own UI.
 The extension just hooks into whatever's currently on screen.